pykeen/pykeen/docs/source/tutorial/running_ablation.rst

 For each of the components of a knowledge graph embedding model (KGEM) that requires hyper-parameters, i.e., interaction model, loss function and the training approach, we provide default hyper-parameter optimization (HPO) ranges within PyKEEN.
-Therefore, the definition of oour ablation study would be complete at this stage.
-Because, hyper-parameter ranges are dataset dependent, user can/should define their own HPO ranges.
-We will show later how to do this.
+Therefore, the definition of our ablation study would be complete at this stage.
+Because, hyper-parameter ranges are dataset dependent, users can/should define their own HPO ranges.
+We will show later how to accomplish this.
-To finalize, the ablation study, we recommend to define early stopping for you ablation study which can be done as
+To finalize the ablation study, we recommend to define early stopping for you ablation study which is be done as
 follows:

 .. code-block:: javascript